Skip to content

 12. Can you provide an overview of your current budget allocation for new purchases?

 Ultimately, the buck stops here.
-This lead qualification question assesses whether the prospect has the financial resources to invest in your solution.
+This sales lead qualification question assesses whether the prospect has the financial resources to invest in your solution.

 13. What is your decision-making process for purchasing new solutions?

-A clear view of the prospect’s decision-making process is invaluable.
 A convoluted process, or one that involves excessive delays, could result in misaligned timelines and expectations.

 14. What are the specific criteria you consider when evaluating potential vendors?